-So, what can we draw from the past that is relevant to the present?
-Specifically, how can we heal a nation that is divided along race, class and political lines?
+So, what can the past tell us about healing the nation?
+Specifically, how can we address divisions along race, class and political lines?

-As outlined by Martin Luther King Jr., the role of love, in engaging individuals and communities in conflict, is crucial today.
+Martin Luther King Jr.‘s understanding of the role of love in engaging individuals and communities in conflict is crucial today.
 For King, love was not sentimental.
 It demanded that individuals tell their oppressors what they were doing was wrong.

 King spent his public career working toward ending segregation and fighting racial discrimination.
 For many people the pinnacle of this work occurred in Washington, D.C., when he delivered his famous “I Have a Dream” speech.

-Less well-known and often ignored is his later work on ending poverty and his fight on behalf of poor people.
+Less well-known and often ignored is his later work on behalf of poor people.
 In fact, when King was assassinated in Memphis he was in the midst of building toward a national march on Washington, D.C., that would have brought together tens of thousands of economically disenfranchised people to advocate for policies that would reduce poverty.
-This effort – known as the “Poor People’s Campaign” – aimed to dramatically shift national priorities to the health and welfare of working peoples.
+This effort – known as the “Poor People’s Campaign” – aimed to dramatically shift national priorities to address the health and welfare of working people.

 Idea of love